USS California (BB-44): Salvage, repair, and return to service

 Horizontal protection was considerably strengthened to improve her resistance to air attack; 3 inches of special treatment steel (STS) was added to the deck over the magazines and 2 in of STS was added elsewhere.
 In place of her original conning tower, she received one of the towers that had been removed from the Brooklyn-class cruisers that had recently been rebuilt.
 California also had her old cage masts removed, with a modern tower mast installed in place of the forward cage mast.
 The changes doubled the ship's crew, to a total of 114 officers and 2,129 enlisted men.
+The ship was also reboilered, allowing her to maintain 20.5 knots despite the increase in displacement.

 On 31 January 1944, California, Captain Henry Poynter Burnett, commanding, departed Puget Sound and began a series of sea trials followed by a shakedown cruise off San Pedro.
 The ship was then occupied with a variety of training to prepare the crew, many of whom were fresh from initial training, for combat operations in the Pacific.
 While in San Francisco, the ship underwent another machinery overhaul in April, and on 5 May the ship departed to join the fleet that was assembling in the central Pacific for the Marianas campaign.
 She proceeded first to the Hawaiian islands, where she took part in shore bombardment practice off Kahoolawe.
 She departed the area on 31 May, bound for the anchorage at Roi-Namur in the Marshall Islands.
 California arrived there on 8 June, where she joined Task Group (TG) 52.17, Fire Support Group 1, under the command of Rear Admiral Jesse B. Oldendorf.